 Follow the OAIC Guidelines

-Lucky for you and your business, the Office of the Australian Information Commissioner has a detailed privacy management plan you can use.
+Lucky for you and your business, the Office of the Australian Information Commissioner has a detailed toolkit you can use.
 It helps you identify and outline your privacy management goals, and also assists you to implement them.
 Utilise this template to get your business compliant, or if you’re unable to, hire someone who can do so for you.

 Above all, you need to be critically aware of how the Privacy Act and NDBS is relevant to you and your business.
 Also keep in mind that there are heavy fines that go hand-in-hand with failing to comply with these laws.
 Furthermore, you risk losing your reputation, your revenue and your business.
 Inform yourself and your team and protect your business.